Theodore Stratelates: The two Theodores

 Numerous conflicting legends grew up about the life and martyrdom of Theodore of Amasea so that, in order to bring some consistency into the stories, it seems to have been assumed that there were two different venerated individuals, St Theodore Tiron of Amasea and Theodore Stratelates of Heraclea.
 The earliest text referring to the two saints is the Laudatio of Niketas David of Paphlagonia in the 9th century.
 It was said that his Christianity led to many conversions in the Roman army, which was the reason that Licinius was so concerned.
 Christopher Walter treats at length of the relationship between these saints.

 It is suggested that Theodore Tiron as a recruit and ordinary foot soldier was viewed by the people of Byzantium as a patron of common soldiers and that the military aristocracy sought a patron of their own rank.

 Another possibility is that he was in fact originally derived from a third Theodore called Theodore Orientalis from Anatolia.

 In art both Theodore of Amasea and Theodore Stratelates are shown with thick black hair and pointed beards.
 In older works they were often distinguished by the beard having one point for Theodore Tiron of Amasea and two points for Stratelates as in the fresco from the Zemen Monastery below.

 There is much confusion between them and each of them is sometimes said to have had a shrine at Euchaita in Pontus.
 In fact the shrine existed before any distinction was made between the saints.
-The separate shrine of Stratelates was at Euchaneia (the modern Çorum in Turkey), a different place about 35 km west of Euchaita (the modern Avkhat).
+The separate shrine of Stratelates was at Euchaneia (the modern Çorum in Turkey), a different place 26 km west of Euchaita (the modern village of Beyözü).

-However, it is now generally accepted, at least in the west, that there was in fact only one Theodore.
+It is a predominant view among the western scholars that there was only one Theodore.
 Delehaye wrote in 1909 that the existence of the second Theodore had not been historically established, while Walter in 2003 wrote that "the Stratelates is surely a fiction".

 Before Saint Mark's relics were (according to tradition) brought to Venice in 828, Theodore was the patron saint of the city.
 The Doge of Venice's original chapel was dedicated to that saint, though, after the translation of Saint Mark's relics, it was superseded as his chapel by St Mark's Basilica.
 This may be either Theodore of Amasea or Theodore Stratelates, but the Venetians do not seem to have distinguished between them.